yieldprotocol/docs-v2/faq.md

 ### Why is my current value as shown less than the amount I lent?

-When you lend, you are selling underlying asset into the pool and getting fyToken.
+When you lend, you are selling underlying asset into the pool and getting fyTokens.
 When you close your position you are selling the fyToken and getting your underlying asset back.
 Both operations in the pool involve paying a fee of approximately 5% of the interest paid.
 The current value reflects the return on selling the fyToken in the pool, which reflects the trading fee, interest rate changes and slippage.

 ### How do interest rate changes affect me as a lender?